rolandtoth/InputfieldURLChecker/README.md

 The module currently supports three modes:

-- Button (on left): adds a URL check button to the left of the field (default)
-- Button (on right): adds a URL check button to the right of the field
+- Button: adds a URL check button to the left or to the right side of the field
 - Ctrl + Shift + Click: check URL by holding down ctrl+shift and clicking on the field
 - Ctrl + Shift + Enter: check URL by holding down ctrl+shift+enter while caret is in the field